1jour1vin

 About the estate:

-Mathieu Mélinand took over the family’s 20-hectare estate in 2008, following his experiences in the Southern Hemisphere.
+Mathieu Mélinand took over the family’s 20-hectare estate in 2008, after gaining experience in the Southern Hemisphere.
 Each of the four crus is mature, maintained through the annual replanting of missing vines.
 All the wines are vinified with native yeasts and aged in large oak casks.
-They possess rich textures, but are not overly extracted.
+They have lush textures, but are not over-extracted.

 James Suckling